Semantic Residual Prompts for Continual Learning: Experiments

-\tit{Metrics.}~We report the average accuracy of each task, computed after the end of the last one (\textbf{Final Average Accuracy} -- FAA).
-We also report the \textbf{Final Forgetting}~\cite{chaudhry2018riemannian} in suppl. materials.
+\tit{Metrics.}~We report the \textbf{Final Average Accuracy} (FAA) -- computed after the end of the last task -- and the \textbf{Final Forgetting}~\cite{chaudhry2018riemannian} in suppl. materials.
 Each experiment is repeated three times with varying class orders~\cite{zhang2023slca}.
 We hence provide both the mean and the standard deviation of the FAA.

 \tit{Implementation details.} We train our model with Adam~\cite{kinma2015adam} with a learning rate of $0.001$.
-The number of epochs is $50$, with some exceptions due to the varying dataset sizes (see suppl. materials).
-The size of each training mini-batch is fixed at $16$ for \splitimagenet and $128$ for the other datasets.
-For a fair comparison, we maintain the same number of epochs for all the competitors but search their optimal hyper-parameters (including the learning rate and the optimizer) to guarantee their best performance.
-Due to space limits, we report all method-specific hyper-parameters in suppl. materials.
+The number of epochs is set according to the varying dataset sizes (see suppl.\ materials), while we adopt a batch size of $16$ for \splitimagenet and $128$ for the other datasets.
+For a fair comparison, we maintain the same number of epochs for all the competitors and search their optimal hyper-parameters (including learning rate and optimizer) to guarantee the best performance.
+These configurations are reported in suppl. materials.
+In line with most CL literature, we perform inference in an \textbf{instance-wise setup}, where each prompt is selected independently for each sample of the batch (more in suppl.\ materials).

 \tit{Competiting methods.}~We focus our evaluation on the state-of-the-art prompt tuning methods, including L2P~\cite{wang2022l2p}, DualPrompt~\cite{wang2022dualprompt}, AttriCLIP~\cite{wang2023attriclip}, PromptFusion~\cite{chen2023promptfusion}, and CODA-Prompt~\cite{smith2023coda}.
 Furthermore, our comparison includes methods that fine-tune all the network, including SLCA~\cite{zhang2023slca}, \dpp~\cite{buzzega2020dark} (\textit{rehearsal-based}), GDumb~\cite{prabhu2020gdumb} (\textit{rehearsal-based}), and LwF~\cite{li2017learning} (\textit{regularization-based}).
-We follow~\cite{wang2022dualprompt,smith2023coda,zhang2023slca} and \textbf{adopt the same backbone based on \backbone} as the main classification architecture for all the methods and settings (in our notation, $f(\cdot)$), initializing the network with a fully supervised pre-train on ImageNet-21K.
+We follow~\cite{wang2022dualprompt,smith2023coda,zhang2023slca} and adopt the same backbone based on \backbone as the main classification architecture for all the methods and settings (in our notation, $f(\cdot)$), initializing the network with a fully supervised pre-train on ImageNet-21K.
 Similarly, for all methods using CLIP, we use \clipback as in~\cite{wang2023attriclip} (in our notation, $E_{vis}(\cdot)$ and $E_{txt}(\cdot)$).
-We stress that our comparison comprehends methods such as PromptFusion and AttriCLIP that leverage the CLIP model in CL scenarios; we retain this ensures the \textbf{fairness} of our evaluation.
+We stress that our comparison comprehends methods such as PromptFusion and AttriCLIP that leverage the CLIP model in CL scenarios; we retain this ensures the fairness of our evaluation.